 - COLLECT YOUR FORMS AND DOCUMENTATION

-The forms are available from your employer, employer’s insurance carrier or you may download: Bond with a Newborn, a Newly Adopted or Foster Child (Forms PFL-1 & PFL-2)
+The forms are available from your employer, employer’s insurance carrier or you may download: Bond with a Newly Born, Adopted or Fostered Child (Forms PFL-1 & PFL-2)

 The form package for bonding leave includes the following forms:

 Request for Paid Family Leave (Form PFL-1)

 Bonding Certification (Form PFL-2)

 A copy of the child’s birth certificate, if available, or an original copy of a health care provider certification of birth.

 A copy of the child’s birth certificate, if available, naming you as the second parent, a Voluntary Acknowledgment of Parentage (Form LDSS-5171), or a Court Order of Filiation.